 Get a bad credit score when you’re young, and it may affect your ability to get an apartment.
 Additionally, it turns out that some employers check credit scores before hiring someone.

-Long story short, if you want to live life with far less stress after college, do what you can to prevent credit card debt.
+If you want to live life with far less stress after college, do what you can to prevent credit card debt.

 4. Using student loan money inappropriately